mir-group/phoebe/doc/doc_pages/Tutorials/phononTransport.md

 Several tutorials can be found on <a href="https://www.quantum-espresso.org/resources/tutorials">Quantum ESPRESSO's website</a>, which cover more complicated DFT calculations than that described here.

-@section step1 Step 1: Pw
+@section phTrStep1 Step 1: pw.x, total energy calculation
 First, we need to compute the total energy of the silicon crystal unit cell.
 This calculation will create the ground state charge density and wavefunctions that are needed for later.